UBC-MDS/mathdistops/README.md

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.
-Please check to our [contributing file](https://github.com/UBC-MDS/mathdistops/blob/main/CONTRIBUTING.md)
+Please check our [contributing file](https://github.com/UBC-MDS/mathdistops/blob/main/CONTRIBUTING.md)

 ## Code of Conduct